 Misunderstanding 4: Comparing apples to oranges.
 Two quotes can look different if one includes sampling and refining charges in the payable percentages and the other lists them as separate deductions.

 Misunderstanding 5: Over-relying on spot checks.
 Field XRF can be helpful for sorting, but settlement should be based on a representative sample of milled material and a documented chain of custody.
-See background on method considerations in this article on assay’s role in converter recycling.
+The science behind this is the Theory of Sampling, summarized in this overview of sampling errors and representativeness.

 Recohub’s transparent settlement examples

 Transparency starts with sharing the math.
-Whether you’re a small yard or an experienced catalytic converter recycler, the path from assay to payment should read the same every time: dry weight, g/t to grams, returns, deductions, and final payout.
+Whether you’re a small yard or an experienced catalytic converter recycler, the catalytic converter assay process and the path from assay to payment should read the same every time: dry weight, g/t to grams, returns, deductions, and final payout.
 We encourage customers to mirror our worksheet in their own spreadsheet, so their totals match line by line.

 If you’re evaluating programs, compare service approaches too.
 Our page on DPF vs catalytic converter differences and recycling explains how different emissions components affect metal content and processing.
 And because end uses help set long-term demand for reclaimed metals, see how recovered Pt, Pd, and Rh can support new products in how recycled catalytic converters fuel jewelry.